rahulrangers/uifry-nextjs/README.md

 1) clone this repo.
 2) Run npm install .
 3) Run npm run dev in you terminal and see the app running in http://localhost:3000/
+4) Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 ## Designs Used:
 1) Tailwind CSS is used through out the project.
 2) Framer-motion for the navbar.